EMG Prediction

 After recording, processing, and extracting features from a window of EMG data, it is passed to a machine learning algorithm for prediction.
 These control systems have evolved in the prosthetics community for continuously predicting muscular contractions for enabling prosthesis control.
 Therefore, they are primarily limited to recognizing static contractions (e.g., hand open/close and wrist flexion/extension) as they have no temporal awareness.
 Currently, this is the form of recognition supported by LibEMG and is an initial step to explore EMG as an interaction opportunity for general-purpose use.
 This section highlights the machine-learning strategies that are part of LibEMG’s pipeline.

-There are two types of models supported in LibEMG: classifiers and regressors.
-Classifiers output a discrete motion class for each window, whereas regressors output a continuous prediction along a degree of freedom.
-For both classifiers and regressors, LibEMG supports statistical models as well as deep learning models.
+There are three types of models supported in LibEMG: classifiers, regressors, and discrete classifiers.
+Classifiers output a motion class for each window of EMG data, whereas regressors output a continuous prediction along a degree of freedom.
+Discrete classifiers are designed for recognizing transient, isolated gestures and operate on variable-length templates rather than individual windows.
+For classifiers and regressors, LibEMG supports statistical models as well as deep learning models.
 Additionally, a number of post-processing methods (i.e., techniques to improve performance after prediction) are supported for all models.

 Statistical Models